quantide/qtraining/README.md

 * `new_session: yes`: set a new session for each rmd run
 * `output_dir: "../output"`, in this way the output will be created into _output_ folder

 5. Open `_output.yml` and set `bookdown::pdf_book:` if you want to create a pdf book, `bookdown::gitbook:` if you want to create a web book, ... .
 Here, you have to specify the related .css or .tex files. `preamble.tex` is a style .tex file that contains the instructions to create the cover of my book.
-You can start from here of you can can create your own style .tex file.
+You can start from here or you can can create your own style .tex file.

 ## Build book